 All medical emergencies should be reported immediately to Public Safety at (212) 772-4444.
-Public Safety personnel are trained first responders and will render aid until emergency personnel arrives.
+Public Safety personnel are trained first responders and will render aid until emergency personnel arrive.

-- 1. If the medical emergency is life threatening, Public Safety will respond with emergency equipment.
-Public Safety will notify 911.
-When available, a Public Safety EMT will be dispatched to the scene to provide patient assessment and care under NYC Basic Life Support treatment protocols.
+- 1. If the medical emergency is life threatening, Public Safety notify 911.
 A Public Safety Officer will then escort arriving emergency personnel to the scene. - 2.
-If a medical problem is non-life threatening, responding Public Safety Officer will assess the victim and will escort/transport the victim to Health Services if they can safely be moved. - 3.
 Aid will not be given to a patient who knowingly and willingly refuses it.
 If the victim refuses medical aid, the Public Safety Officer will document the victim's refusal of care and have the victim sign the written record.
 Any refusal to sign will be documented.